 Any business that uses independent contractor talent will benefit from a compliance program, which serves to minimize the company’s exposure to misclassification liability.
 By law, independent contractors represent a different category of worker than W-2 employees.
 That means that just because someone wants to work as an independent contractor, doesn’t mean they meet the specific criteria to legally do so.

 If a company misclassifies a worker as an independent contractor when they should really be an employee, the company may be liable for fines and penalties, and can even be hit with a class-action lawsuit.
 Businesses that engage independent contractors for projects that require a high degree of specialization in an area of expertise need an extensive level of compliance.
-In order to operate legally, it is important to understand existing compliance guidelines and laws.
-Below, we explore three key benefits to building a compliance program at your organization.
+In order to operate legally, it is important to understand existing contractor compliance guidelines and laws.
+Below, we explore three key benefits to building a contractor compliance program at your organization.

 1. Better Control Over Risk